 From our experience, this approach has the most profound effect on your practice and helps you to progress most quickly.
 You will notice a huge difference after practising in this way after just one week.

-In this early period of his life, Kranti already came in touch with the ethics of Yoga and at the same time this was the beginning of his spiritual journey.
+In this early period of his life, Tarun already came in touch with the ethics of Yoga and at the same time this was the beginning of his spiritual journey.

-At the age of 14, his guru found Kranti mature enough to begin with daily Yoga practice.
-For this reason Kranti started having Asana class with Swami Vidhyanand Saraswati at Shivananda Kutir Yoga Ashram and was trained there in different yoga styles: Ashtanga, Vinyasa FLow, Sivananda, Kundalini and Raja.
-It was in those days that Kranti gained his first teaching experience while replacing the Swami occasionally when he was absent.
+At the age of 14, his guru found Tarun mature enough to begin with daily Yoga practice.
+For this reason Tarun started having Asana class with Swami Vidhyanand Saraswati at Shivananda Kutir Yoga Ashram and was trained there in different yoga styles: Ashtanga, Vinyasa FLow, Sivananda, Kundalini and Raja.
+It was in those days that Tarun gained his first teaching experience while replacing the Swami occasionally when he was absent.
 During this period he was taught in Ayurveda as well by Dr. Manoj Sharma.

 In 1999 he became member of The Divine Live Society Sivananda Ashram in Rishikesh and stayed there for around 2 years.